MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-label-specificusers.md

 To test this label, you need a minimum of two computers because the Azure Information Protection client does not support multiple users on the same computer:

-- **On your first computer,** sign in as a member of the Sales Team group.
+- **On your first computer**, sign in as a member of the Sales Team group.
 Open Word and confirm that you can see the new label.
 If Word is already open, restart it to force a policy refresh.

-- **On your second computer,** sign in as a user who *isn't* a member of the Sales Team group.
+- **On your second computer**, sign in as a user who *isn't* a member of the Sales Team group.
 Open Word and confirm that you can't see the new label.
 As before, if Word is already open, restart it.

 ## Clean up resources